mhenrixon/sidekiq-unique-jobs/README.md

       Sidekiq.redis(&:flushdb)
     end

-    it 'prevents duplicate jobs from being scheduled' do SidekiqUniqueJobs.use_config(enabled: true) do
+    it "prevents duplicate jobs from being scheduled" do SidekiqUniqueJobs.use_config(enabled: true) do
         expect(described_class.perform_in(3600, 1)).not_to eq(nil)
         expect(described_class.perform_async(1)).to eq(nil)